mboy29/GNL_42/README.md

 This project aims at understanding memory allocation.
 This is to say, how to allocate memory whiles preventing leaks and learning when and how to free correctly.

+You'll find in the folder "Sujet", all further explanations regarding the project.

 Unitest Links :

 gnlTester - Tripouille : https://github.com/Tripouille/gnlTester